Shree0802/ML_Expreiments/README.md

 # Python Libraries

-This repository contains my learning resources and notes for Python libraries used in Data Science, Machine Learning, and Deep Learning.
+This Folder contains my learning resources and notes for Python libraries used in Data Science, Machine Learning, and Deep Learning.

 ## Libraries Included